josep-the-great/josephtylerthomas.com/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >-
+    text: >+
-      ## Hey I’m a developer.
-I’ve been born and raised in the world, and that’s
+      ## Hey I’m Joseph!
+I like to work on computers and other assorted
-      also where I’m based.
-I’m currently a free agent, ex-this, ex-that, ex-super big name.
-When I’m not coding, writing or creating, I eat cereals.
-I have a dog, check her out [@mygod](https://www.stackbit.com/).
+      technology.
+You can find me on Facebook, Twitter, Instagram, and here.

     styles:
       self:
         height: auto